Trnovec Bartolovečki

+In the same census, over 99% the people living in the municipality were Croats.

 The village of Trnovec is located around 6 kilometres from the centre of Varaždin, the county seat of Varaždin County.
 Varaždin Airport is located just outside the village.
 The entire municipality borders the shores of the Drava, especially Lake Varaždin, a reservoir built on the river.